tylerg509/Typescript-Basics/ReadMe.md

 Reusable code in TS = Create functions that accept arguments that are types with interfaces Reusable code in TS = Objects/classes can decide to implement a given interface to work with a function

+--
+Instance method modifiers in TS == encapsulation! public = method can be called anywhere private = method can only be called by other methods in this class protected = method can be called by other methods in this class OR by other methods in child classes